NaotoCoding/try-ruby-now/README.md

 ------------

-## Caution
+## Installation
-**May 18, 2023, Try Ruby Now is under examination of google, so you can't install it from [google webstore](https://chrome.google.com/webstore/category/extensions).**
+You can install Try Ruby Now at [Chrome Web Store](https://chrome.google.com/webstore/detail/try-ruby-now/ehiigmnbjoimbgeolapmbiomoccacobo?hl=ja&authuser=0).

 ## How to use
 You can try Ruby script in [Documentation for Ruby page](https://docs.ruby-lang.org).